debezium/container-images/kafka/0.9/README.md

 If you already have one or more running containers with a Kafka broker, you can use this image to start _another_ container that connects to the running broker(s) and watches a topic:

-    $ docker run -it --rm --link zookeeper:zookeeper debezium/kafka watch-topic [-a] topic-name
+    $ docker run -it --rm --link zookeeper:zookeeper --link kafka:kafka debezium/kafka watch-topic [-a] topic-name

-where `topic-name` is the name of the topic, and `-a` is the optional flag that specifies that all of the topic messages should be displayed (e.g., from the beginning).
+where `topic-name` is the name of the topic, and `-a` is the optional flag that specifies that all of the topic messages should be displayed (i.e. from the beginning).

 ## Listing topics on a running broker

-If you already have one or more running containers with a Kafka broker, you can use this image to start _another_ container that connects to the running broker(s) and lists the exisitng topics:
+If you already have one or more running containers with a Kafka broker, you can use this image to start _another_ container that connects to the running broker(s) and lists the existing topics:

     $ docker run -it --rm --link zookeeper:zookeeper debezium/kafka list-topics

-The container will exit (and be removeD) immediately after the response is displayed.
+The container will exit (and be removed) immediately after the response is displayed.

 # Environment variables